ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Packages.md

     done
     ```
 1. Review the changes with VSCode's built-in Source Control viewer or by running `git diff`.
 If satisfied, it's time for hydration.

+# Synchronizing / Promoting Configs
+TODO: place this in proper markdown file

+Changes to `infra` repos will only be applied to GCP when the `configsync` repo is updated.
+The concept is similar for all repos, this example will focus on `gcp-tier1-infra` and `gcp-tier1-configsync`.

+1. Change configs in `gcp-tier1-infra`.
+    > **!!!
+It's important to add the `source-customization` for each environment.
+This will ensure all environments are rendered, validated and tagged at the same time. !!!**
+1. Once the PR is merged, note the new tag version or commit SHA.
+1. At this point the changes have not been deployed to GCP.
+Change configs in `gcp-tier1-configsync` to do so for each environment.
+1. `dev`:
+    - Set `version:` in `source-customization/dev/tier1-root-sync/setters-version.yaml` to the new tag or commit SHA noted earlier.
+    - Hydrate the repo and create a PR.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/dev`.
+    - Validate the `dev` environment in GCP.
+Proceed to `uat` if successful, restart the process if not.
+1. `uat`:
+    - Set `version:` in `source-customization/uat/tier1-root-sync/setters-version.yaml` to the same value as `dev`.
+    - Hydrate the repo and create a PR.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/uat`.
+    - Validate the `uat` environment in GCP.
+Proceed to `prod` if successful, restart the process if not.
+1. `prod`:
+    - Set `version:` in `source-customization/prod/tier1-root-sync/setters-version.yaml` to the same value as `uat`.
+    - Hydrate the repo and create a PR.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/prod`.
+    - Validate the `prod` environment in GCP.
+Restart the process if not successful.